nselby/nselby.github.io/_posts/2016-12-29-The-Snopes-Clarification.md

 From my reading of the Lott and Moody report, they encountered similar inconsistencies in media coverage and data availability, but I do not presume to speak for them.

 I hope this answers your question.

+UPDATE: On 29 December the post was updated.
+It removed the "teenager" comment, added much more of my original quote from this email, and then added, baffingly, a USAToday story about how black people are more likely to be killed in <em>car chases</em> than white people.
+Why this was added I have no idea.
+It then repeated the "black people are three times more likely to die than white people" thatistic, again, for what reason I cannot imagine.
+We had one job: to answer the question, "are Black police officers more likely to kill black people?"

+Anything that answers anything else from a fact-checking site seems...Well, it just seems strange and out of place.